netzke/netzke-core/UPGRADING.md

 ### Referring to Netzke components in items

-You should define the component's layout in the items method that should return an array.
+You should define the component's layout in the `items` property in component's config.
 You can refer to child components by specifying the `netzke_component` key:

-    def items
+    def configure(c)
+      super

-      [
+      c.items = [
         { xtype: :panel, title: "Simple Ext panel" }, { netzke_component: :some_child_component, title: "a netzke component" }
       ]